Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 All that had been five games ago.
 They were *still* wrestling over three hours after that first starting whistle, with no obvious winner.
 That had, of course, prompted a vigorous betting pool.

-"Dude…" drawled Walsh, "I’d say they’re about fuckin’ *tied.* They’re both too heavy and strong to properly measure and they can move just *stupid* fast...they’re, like, the ultimate space-Bros.
+"Dude…" drawled Walsh, "I’d say they’re about fuckin’ *tied.* They’re both too heavy and strong to properly measure and they can move just *stupid* fast... they’re, like, the ultimate space-Bros.
 On the one hand, there’s Adam.
 He’s bigger, stronger, faster, and he’s got *way* more stamina.
 Also he’s the most determined dude I’ve ever met and he *knows* how to fuckin’ fight…"

 Walsh paused for a moment when Adam, as if to drive home the point, broke loose and tossed Yan about twenty goddamned feet *straight up* under the area’s crushing gravity.
 Undaunted, Yan flipped himself over mid-fall and slammed into ‘Horse like a fuckin’ meteor.
 They wrestled on, oblivious to everyone but themselves.